MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-install.md

 # [First time installation](#tab/1st)

-To install the *Capacity Utilization and Metrics* app for the first time, follow these steps:
+To install the *Microsoft Fabric Capacity Metrics* app for the first time, follow these steps:

 1. Select one of these options to get the app from AppSource: